bigjr-mkkong/sv_sandbox/README.md

-# Blinky SystemVerilog Template
+# SystemVerilog Template

 This project demonstrates a scalable SystemVerilog project template.
-It implements an overengineered "blinky" example working on multiple synthesis and simulation targets.
+It implements an overengineered clock frequency divisor example working on multiple synthesis and simulation targets.

 ## Dependencies